tvgrabbers/DataTree/README.md

 of them the same data-list.
 During the extraction several data manipulation
 functions are available.

-The current install will only install under Python 2.
-It probably will run under
-Python 3 but is not jet tested.
-It is still considered beta
-It will need the pytz package: https://pypi.python.org/pypi/pytz/

-Run: `sudo ./setup.py install` to install it into your Python2 module tree

 Check [the WIKI](https://github.com/tvgrabbers/DataTree/wiki) for the syntax.
 Here a short list of possible keywords:
 ###path-dict keywords:
  * "path": "all", "root", "parent"